Scholarship Opportunities for First-Time Incoming Freshmen

-In the event that MTSU offers multiple scholarships to a student, only one scholarship from the MTSU Scholarship Office (including the Buchanan Fellowship) can be accepted.
+In the event that MTSU offers multiple scholarships to a student, only one scholarship from the MTSU Financial Aid & Scholarship Office (including the Buchanan Fellowship) can be accepted.
 A student may receive a university scholarship in addition to a Tennessee Education Lottery Scholarship.

 A student's total aid including scholarships cannot exceed his or her budgeted Cost of Attendance.
 For more information, please contact your Enrollment Counselor.

 The awarding of scholarships is based on the availability of funds and the criteria